percona/pmm-doc/docs/using/backup.md

 !!! note alert alert-primary ""
     For this release, you can only restore a backup to the same service.
 I.e. a MySQL backup of service `mymsql-service-1` can only be restored to a MySQL database server registered with the same service name.
 Future releases will give more flexibility to restore backups to other service types.

-1. Navigate to *Backup Management-->Backup Inventory*
+1. Navigate to *Backup Management → Backup Inventory*

 2. Find the row with the backup you want to restore.